iamrafiul/NodeAuth/README.md

 # NodeAuth
-Generic and simple NodeJS authentication using passport!
+Generic and simple authentication(register, login, logout) for NodeJS using passport!